• Skip to primary navigation

 How do you get more information?

-The Notice summarizes the Settlements.
-The precise terms and conditions of the Settlements are detailed in the Settlement Agreements.
-If there are any inconsistencies between the Notice and the terms of the Settlement Agreements, the Settlement Agreement terms control.
+The Notice summarizes the Settlement.
+The precise terms and conditions of the Settlement are detailed in the Settlement Agreement.
+If there are any inconsistencies between the Notice and the terms of the Settlement Agreement, the Settlement Agreement terms control.

 The records in this Action may be examined and copied during regular office hours, and subject to customary copying fees, at the Clerk of the United States District Court for the District of New Mexico.
 For a fee, all papers filed in this Action are available at www.pacer.gov.

-In addition, the Settlement Agreements, the Notice, the Registration and Claim Forms, Court orders, and the Plan of Allocation are available by clicking here.
-You may contact the Notice and Claims Administrator at 1-877-354-3788 if you have any questions about the Action or the Settlements.
+In addition, the Settlement Agreement, the Notice, the Registration and Claim Forms, Court orders, and the Plan of Allocation are available by clicking here.
+You may contact the Notice and Claims Administrator at 1-877-354-3788 if you have any questions about the Action or the Settlement.

-Please do not write or call the Court, the Court Clerk’s office, or the Settling Defendants with questions about the Settlements or the claims process.
+Please do not write or call the Court, the Court Clerk’s office, or the Settling Defendants with questions about the Settlement or the claims process.

 How are the Classes defined?

-The Class for each Settlement shall consist of all entities that fall within one or more of the following categories:
+The Class for each Settlement shall consist of all entities that fall within the following category:

-- All Acute Care Hospitals in the United States that (i) are not owned or operated by a federal, state, county, parish, city, or other municipal government; and (ii) treated patients diagnosed with opioid use disorder and/or other opioid-related conditions at any time from January 1, 2009, through October 30, 2024;
+All Acute Care Hospitals in the United States that (i) are not owned or operated by a federal, state, county, parish, city, or other municipal government; (ii) treated patients diagnosed with opioid use disorder and/or other opioid-related conditions at any time from January 1, 2009, through March 20, 2026; and (iii) are not a physician practice group.

-The following are excluded from the Class for each Settlement Agreement:
+The following are excluded from the Class for the Settlement Agreement:

-- Any Acute Care Hospital whose Released Claims have been released by any other settlement with the Defendants party to the Settlement Agreement.
+Any Acute Care Hospital whose Released Claims have been released by any other settlement with Settling Defendants is excluded from the Class.

 What is a Class Member?